Chelmsford High School Dual Enrollment Courses

 Business

-Accounting 1—CP is a one semester course open to all students.
+Are you ready to dive into the exciting world of accounting?
+Accounting 1—CP is a one-semester course designed just for you!
+In this class, you’ll uncover the essential concepts of Financial Accounting, with a strong focus on computerized accounting practices that are vital in today’s business environment.
 Students will explore the fundamental concepts of Financial Accounting.
-High emphasis is placed on computerized Accounting practices.
-Students will complete a variety of short and long term projects using Aplia Online Working Papers and customized Google Sheets spreadsheet templates.
+High emphasis is on computerized Accounting practices by completing a variety of short and long-term projects using Mindtap Online Working Papers and customized Google Sheets spreadsheet templates.
 Students will also get a taste of authentic Accounting in action as they observe and assist in the bookkeeping activities of DECA’s Lions Locker School Store and Custom Apparel business.
-Accounting Students are eligible for DECA team and competition.

 • CHS 5 Credits